Last revised November 28, 2023

 We want to provide you with relevant information that you have requested.

-If we provide subscription-based services, such as email newsletters, we will allow you to make choices about what information you provide at the point of information collection or at any time after you have received a communication from us while you are subscribed to the service.
+If we provide subscription-based services, such as email newsletters or marketing emails, we will allow you to make choices about what information you provide at the point of information collection or at any time after you have received a communication from us while you are subscribed to the service.
 Any transactional or service-oriented messages are usually excluded from such preferences, as such messages are required to respond to your requests or to provide goods and services, and are not intended for the purposes of marketing.

 Any such communications you receive from us will be administered in accordance with your preferences and this Policy.